Mat191126/Gymer-Rest-Api/README.md

 **Gymer Rest API is an API for gym website that include standard CRUD operations.
 When a client makes a request to an HTTP server (and the server successfully receives the request) API notify the client if the request was successfully handled or not.
-Additionally, we implemented logging errors that occurs during the API runs to email.**
+Additionally, we implemented logging errors to email if they occurs during the API runs.**

 ## Gymer in action
 ***